Robert Black (serial killer): Long-distance driving employment

 To increase his scope for casual work, in the mid-1970s Black bought a white Fiat van to enable him to commit to driving for a living.
-In 1976, Black obtained a permanent job as a van driver for Poster, Dispatch and Storage Ltd, a Hoxton-based firm whose fleet delivered posters—typically depicting pop stars—and billboard advertisements to locations across the UK, Ireland and continental Europe.
+In 1976, Black obtained a permanent job as a van driver for Poster, Dispatch and Storage Ltd, a Hoxton-based firm whose fleet delivered posters—typically depicting pop stars—and billboard advertisements in the UK and Europe.
 To his employers, Black was a conscientious employee who was willing to undertake the long-distance deliveries some of his married co-workers disliked.

-While working as a driver, Black developed a thorough knowledge of much of the UK road network, subsequently enabling him to snatch children across the entire country and dispose of their bodies hundreds of miles from the site of their abduction.
+While working as a driver, Black developed a thorough knowledge of much of the British road network, subsequently enabling him to snatch children across the country and dispose of their bodies hundreds of miles from the site of their abduction.
 To reduce the chance of being identified by eyewitnesses, Black often adjusted his appearance by alternately growing a beard or appearing clean-shaven, and occasionally shaved his head completely bald.
 Black also owned over a dozen pairs of spectacles, and would wear a pair significantly different from those he regularly wore when abducting children.
 He also covered the rear windows of his van with opaque black curtains.